 Most construction businesses are familiar with equipment leasing and financing but may not know the kinds of specific information they need to make the best financing decisions for their investments in equipment or software.
-Understanding how leasing fits your company’s particular needs can help to build a solid business case for financing as well as determine which financing option to choose.
+Understanding the ways in which leasing fits your company’s particular needs can help to build a solid business case for financing as well as determine which financing option to choose.
+This decision requires careful assessment of your financial, operational and other situational needs, in addition to knowledge of the many benefits leasing provides.

 The following is a checklist of important issues to consider when making decisions about leasing equipment.